alextaschuk/Literary-Quote-Clock/README.md

 ## Credits

-Both [`get_image.py`](./get_image.py) and [`make_images.py`](./misc/make_images.py) are modified versions of elegantalchemist's [`quote_to_image.py`](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/quote_to_image.py) program. [`get_image.py`](./get_image.py) serves as an auxiliary program to generate images on the fly, which are appened to the clock's quote buffer. [`make_images.py`](./misc/make_images.py) can be ran independently to generate and save all of the images to an `/images` folder.
+Both [`get_image.py`](./get_image.py) and [`make_images.py`](./misc/make_images.py) are modified versions of elegantalchemist's [`quote_to_image.py`](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/quote_to_image.py) program. [`get_image.py`](./get_image.py) serves as an auxiliary program to generate images on the fly, which are appended to the clock's quote buffer. [`make_images.py`](./misc/make_images.py) can be ran independently to generate and save all of the images to an `/images` folder.

-Both files generate images by parsing a CSV file and converting each line into a .bmp file.
-I am using [JohannesNE's CSV file](https://github.com/JohannesNE/literature-clock/blob/master/litclock_annotated.csv) (renamed to `quotes.csv) instead of [elegantalchemist's](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/litclock_annotated_br2.csv); both contain many of the same quotes, but JohannesNE's seems more refined and has more quotes overall.
+Both files generate images by parsing a CSV file and converting each row into a .bmp file.
+I am using [JohannesNE's CSV file](https://github.com/JohannesNE/literature-clock/blob/master/litclock_annotated.csv) (renamed to `quotes.csv`) instead of [elegantalchemist's](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/litclock_annotated_br2.csv).
+Both contain many of the same quotes but JohannesNE's seems more refined and has more quotes overall.

 The biggest modification I made is to the image generation files is to handle italic characters.
 JohannesNE's CSV file contains a few quotes that have italic characters (their project is a literary quote clock website that uses HTML which makes it a lot easier to handle italic text), and elegantalchemist's code doesn't have a way to detect and handle these characters.
 With CSS, you can easily change the `font-style` between normal, _italic_, and **bold**, but in my case a different font file is needed for italicized characters because font files can only contain one font style.
 My solution is to wrap italicized words in a `◻` character (white medium square, `U+25FB`) since each quote is written to the .bmp file word-by-word.
 Quotes that have the time part italicized are wrapped with a `◯` character (large circle, `U+25EF`) since they'll need a font file that has bolded and italicized characters.
 For example, a quote might have looked like this in the CSV file: "There were only four words: _Tomorrow morning._ *_2 o'clock_*."
 With my changes, it looks like this: "There were only four words: ◻Tomorrow◻ ◻morning◻. ◯2◯ ◯o'clock◯."

 I also manually went through all ~3500 quotes in the file and am in the process of modifying the CSV for the following reasons:

 - I have found that some quotes can be used for both A.M and P.M. but currently aren't.
-- I'd like to add more context to some quotes (i.e., a preceding and/or succeeding sentance)
+- I'd like to add more context to some quotes (i.e., a preceding and/or succeeding sentence)
-- I am modifying some because I feel that they are too vauge (e.g., "Raymond came back with Masson around one-thirty." with "around one-thirty" highlighted for 13:31 will be used for 13:30 with "one-thirty" being highlighted)
+- I am modifying some because I feel that they are too vague (e.g., "Raymond came back with Masson around one-thirty." with "around one-thirty" highlighted for 13:31 will be used for 13:30 with "one-thirty" being highlighted)
   - I'm keePing some instances of this in.
 For example, a quote such as "just past [time]," "just before [time]," or similar language might be used for either that 1st minute or 59th minute of an hour.
 - A certain part of the quote is or isn't highlighted (e.g., for the quote "A man driving a tractor saw her, four hundred yards from her house, six minutes past two in the afternoon." only "six minutes past two" is highlighted when "six minutes past two in the afternoon" should be).
 - Other minor changes such as replacing three full stops (...) with a proper ellipsis unicode character (…).